berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 sbatch -p jsteinhardt --gpus=A100:1 job.sh
 ```

-If you need more than one CPU, please request that using the
---cpus-per-task flag.
-The value you specify actually requests that
-number of hardware threads, but with the caveat that a given job is
-allocated all the threads on a given core to avoid contention between
-jobs for a given physical core.

 Furthermore, you can specify multiple partitions in your job submission,
 which avoids the need to carefully determine which partition your job
 might start most quickly in.
 For example, to request an A100 from all of